Choosing A Medical Alert System

 Your answers to these questions are key when reviewing the options below and by the end of this article, you should be confident about what you or your loved one need from a medical alert system.

 In-home systems are ideal for individuals who are often at home.
-These systems typically include a 2-way communication capable base station and wearable with 500-1000ft range.
+Landline and in-home cellular systems typically include a 2-way communication capable base station and wearable with 500-1000ft range.
 In-home systems often have the advantage of being lower maintenance and lower cost.

 Landline vs. Cellular

 The difference is largely preference and connection availability.
 While landline requires a landline phone, cellular often only requires that there be cellular coverage in your area (no cellphone or contract required).
-If interested in cellular, make sure you know the cellular provider (Verizon, AT&T, U.S. Cellular etc.) and if there is adequate coverage in your area.
-If you are remote or unsure if you’re covered, landline may be the better option.
+If interested in cellular systems, make sure you know the cellular provider (Verizon, AT&T, U.S. Cellular etc.) and if there is adequate coverage in your area.
+If you are remote or unsure if you’re covered, a landline system may be the better option.

-Mobile systems are ideal for individuals who are often on-the-go (community participants, outdoor explorers, travelers).
+Mobile alert systems with GPS are ideal for active seniors and individuals who are often on-the-go (community participants, outdoor explorers, travelers).
 These systems typically include a charger and 2-way communication capable wearable with nation-wide range.
-While Mobile GPS systems have the advantage of wide-range use, they often have the disadvantage of being higher maintenance and higher cost. *As with the in-home cellular, it’s important to know which cellular provider the device uses and if there’s adequate coverage in your area.
+While Mobile alert systems with GPS systems have the advantage of wide-range use, GPS technology often has the disadvantage of being higher maintenance and higher cost. *As with the in-home cellular, it’s important to know which cellular provider the device uses and if there’s adequate coverage in your area.

 Fall detection systems (available as in-home or mobile GPS) attempt to automatically alert if the individual is unable to press their button after suffering from a fall.
 However, it’s critical to understand that fall detection systems are not 100% accurate.
 In fact, during product tests from a variety of big-name providers, our MIT researchers found that these systems often produce burdensome false alarms and worse, do NOT always detect legitimate falls.
 Due to their inaccuracy, we only recommend these systems for individuals who suffer from frequent falls that render them unconscious (any % chance of help is better than 0%).